-The economic impact of the Covid-19 pandemic continues to present challenges to the financial services industry and its institutions.
+The economic impact of the Covid-19 pandemic, Ukranian war and Cost of Living Crisis continue to present challenges to the financial services industry and its institutions.
 The main issues for the Council are credit risk; its ability to raise finance; and to a limited degree the interest rate payable and receivable on new loans and investments.
 However, these risks are mitigated as described below.